kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/spirit-transfer.md

 If you are in contact with a Ki Battery, you can instead pull ki from it.
 Pulling and pushing ki both have a shared maximum per round equal to the sum of your chakras.

-To use this Intention, you must first have mastered the Ki Transfer Talent.
+To use this intention, you must first have mastered the Ki Transfer Talent.s